 Quite simply, it's for the reason that Brisbane's sunny, warm climate complements its pristine beaches and cool waters of the river weaving its way through town.
-Brisbane also serves up a big-city package containing a thriving nightlife, bustling arts scene. and laid back culture, a variety of sports, tantalising restaurants and superb shopping.
+Brisbane also serves up a big-city package containing a thriving nightlife, bustling arts scene, and laid back culture, a variety of sports, tantalising restaurants and superb shopping.
 Need we say more?
 Indeed, a big factor in what sets it apart from big city cousins Melbourne and Sydney is the fact Brisbane's inner city population has a lower density.
 There's room to move.
 Room to breathe.
 Room to relax and enjoy all the treats it has to offer.
 Oh, and let's not forget the numerous attractions that Brisbane is gateway to such as the most exquisite resort islands in the world, a tropical rainforest further inland, nearby theme parks and white, sandy beaches that stretch along the coast in both directions.

 There's much that Brisbane calls its own, too, from renowned sports arena known as "The GABBA" (taken from the suburb name of Woolloongabba) which plays host to cricket and football, the mighty sports teams themselves including the Queensland Bulls for cricket, Brisbane Lions for Australian football and Brisbane Broncos for rugby league.
-Musically there's an annual Blues Festival in March and Kangaroo Point for abseiling and rock climbing in the heart of the city.

 For a cultural point of difference, Brisbane even hosts an annual Mower Races event as part of its Australia Day celebrations in January.
 Geographically, Brisbane is located in the south-eastern corner of beautiful Queensland, the state that attracts more visitors domestically and internationally than any other in Australia.
 It has a population of about 1.8 million and its major industries are tourism (queenslandholidays.com.au) and a mix of blue and white collar industries including financial services, science and information technology, education, rail as well as many more.